jakubturner/mamma_app/README.md

 ## How to build it and run it using Docker

-- you can build docker image runnig this command:
+- you can build docker image running this command:

 ```shell
 docker build -t mamma_app:latest .